Where do I find the Student Accounts Office/Cashier's Window?

 If you received financial aid, you are required by federal law to return any funds you did not earn because you didn't attend the whole semester.
 Contact the Financial Aid office and they can tell you the reason you owe money.
 If you didn't receive financial aid, email the Student Accounts Office and we will let you know why you owe.

 Refunds are granted when circumstances beyond the control of the student prevents the student from attending all courses.
 Examples include medical reasons, induction into the U.S. Armed Forces, death of spouse, child, parent or legal guardian.
+You must be completely withdrawn PRIOR to submitting a request.

 Top of page.